Why I Love Living in the South

 The other night at the grocery store, I saw a man give his shopping cart to a young woman.
-It was an important moment for me, reminding me why I moved here over five years ago.
+It was an important moment for me, a reminder for why I moved here in the first place so many years ago.

 She was walking around Kroger with her arms full of food, ready to drop everything.
 The man looked at her and without hesitating, said, “Miss, please take my cart.”